 Black & White Abstract Fine Art photography is my passion.
 I also enjoy Macro Photography, both things I’ve been able to indulge in a lot more now that the kids are almost all grown-up and doing their own thing.
 Living in Fort St. John, British Columbia, Canada, provides a variety of subjects to photograph outdoors, in natural light – my preference – in ever-changing seasons and all kinds of weather conditions.

 I use Pentax equipment – I got into Pentax way back when I was a poor university student, because my Dad used Pentax and I wanted to borrow his lenses.
-That was more than two decades ago and I have not regretted that decision for one second.
-My use of Pentax equipment doesn’t mean I’m not professional, I don’t subscribe to that debate.
-In my opinion, the equipment is merely a tool which photographers use to create their work.
-The brand of camera doesn’t make anyone’s work better or inferior to anyone else’s.
-We’re all unique.
+That was over two decades ago, and I have not regretted that decision for one second.

 However, in order to earn a living, I ended up in newspapers.
 Which allowed me to indulge my other passion, writing.

 Despite the Coronavirus, I’ve been able to get out and indulge my passion – one of the many bonuses of living on a farm these days.
 Hope you enjoy my efforts.